Tech-at-DU/d3-tutorial/22-Custom-Shapes/readme.md

 Copy and paste this new svg element.
 You'll need to extract just the path.

-Add the new path to your defs and give it different id.
+Add the new path to your defs and give it a different id.
 My svg element looked like this:

 ```HTML
 <svg width="500" height="500">